dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 The docker image is listed in service yaml file and you may apply particular tag to choose appropriate image.

-##### List of specific actions we need to do on k8s
+##### Additional notes
 - hostkey/hostcert.pem files with hostname matching k8s host should reside in frontend configureation area
 - for reqmgr2 we need to use pycurl that's why its install script perform the patch of the code to use it, otherwise default httplib2 library fails to pass requests from reqmgr2 to couchdb
-- we need to use hostNetwork to allow communication between reqmgr2/reqmon/workqueue and couch if we will operate with a single cluster, otherwise it is irrelevant
+- for single clsuter (when frontend and cmsweb services resides all together within a single clsuter) we need to use hostNetwork to allow communication between reqmgr2/reqmon/workqueue and couch, otherwise it is irrelevant
 - nginx ingress controller must access tls.key and tls.crt files while it is deployed, these files reside in ingress secrets file.
 These files should have certificate matching k8s hostname